sruon/captain/addons/README.md

 ### About packets

 Packets require defining exactly which packets you wish to receive in `addon.filters`.
+A global `PacketId` table is available to define the packet IDs.

-A special value of `0x255` signifies all packets.
+A special value of `PacketId.MAGIC_ALL_PACKETS` indicates the addon receives all packet types.

 ```lua
 -- my_addon.lua